jav-ed/phd_Thesis_Writing/2_Wr/0_Prerequire/2_Acknowledge.typ

 // -------------------------------------------------------------------------- //

-// from here on regular english cna be used, that is, I should be written big Prof. Johannes Markmiller, thank you for that decisive job interview.
+// from here on regular english cna be used, that is, I should be written big Professor Johannes Markmiller, thank you for that decisive job interview.
 Your warm and approachable personality convinced me to accept the position at your Chair of Aircraft Engineering, even though the research topic seemed rather unexciting at first.
 Having worked with you over these years, I would like to highlight one special aspect: I truly enjoyed our conversations.
 Our meetings often extended well beyond their planned duration.
 It was especially enriching that we could explore various topics, not solely those related to science.
 You possess the rare ability to present complex differential equations with remarkable clarity.
 One quality that particularly impressed me was your skill in making me feel respected throughout our interactions.

 #v(1em)